MerciH/CS50-X/README.md

 Author: HABINEZA MARIE MERCi
-School: Harvard's CS50 Introduction to computer science
+Course: Harvard's CS50 Introduction to computer science
 Year: 2021

-Find labs and hands on of this course.
+Find labs and simple projects of this course.